|Nutrition Facts (per serving)|

 This recipe for Hungarian walnut torte or dios torta (DEE-oosh TOORR-taw) is from Dorothy Bardoczi.
 Some people toast their walnuts before they grind them, but this recipe doesn't call for it.
-Dorothy bakes this sponge cake in a tube pan, but I prefer to use three (8-inch) round cake pans.
+Dorothy bakes this sponge cake in a tube pan, but we prefer to use three (8-inch) round cake pans.

 - For the Walnut Sponge:

-- 12 large eggs (separated)
+- 12 large eggs, separated

 - 3/4 cup sugar

-- 1 cup finely ground walnuts
+- 1 cup finely ground walnuts, plus more for garnish

 - 4 tablespoons cake flour

-- 1 tablespoon baking powderZest of 1 lemon
+- 1 tablespoon baking powder

 - For the Chocolate Buttercream: